Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 e.
 Where You Can Always Drink: The Exceptions

 Good news.
-Some places have 24-hour exemptions, but let me be specific about what counts and what doesn’t:
+Some places have 24-hour exemptions, but let me be specific about what counts and what does not:

 International Airport Passenger Areas

-- YES: Bars and restaurants AFTER security/immigration checkpoints
+- YES: Bars and restaurants after security and immigration checkpoints

 - YES: Airline lounges in the departure area